jrbromberg/bank-emails-to-spreadsheet/README.md

 - Pulls email received datetime, account, transaction type, amount, and description into Transactions tab for each transaction
 - Checks new transactions against pending transactions to keep balances correct
 - Updates email labels after processing
-- Incluldes some basic error handling with email alerts
+- Includes some basic error handling with email alerts

 Spreadsheet
 - Sums transaction information by account in the Balances tab.